Target365/sdk-for-python/USERGUIDE.md

 messages = [out_message1, out_message2]
 target365_client.create_out_message_batch(messages)
 ```

+### Delivery mode
+We support explicitly specifying delivery mode AtMostOnce or AtLeastOnce via the deliveryMode field.
+* AtMostOnce delivery mode means that for a message processed by our platform, that message is delivered once or not at all.
+In more casual terms it means that the message may be lost.
+* AtLeastOnce delivery mode means that for a message processed by our platform, potentially multiple attempts are made at delivering it, such that at least one succeeds.
+In more casual terms this means that the message may be duplicated but not lost.

+AtMostOnce and AtLeastOnce delivery mode is only in effect in extreme edge cases where we've lost connection to an operator with a request mid-flight and have no way of knowing whether the message was delivered or not.

 ## Payment transactions
 If your service requires a minimum age of the End User, each payment transaction should be defined with minimum age.
 Both StrexTransaction and OutMessage have a property named “Age”.
 If not set or present in the request, there is no age limit.